dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-ask-for-your-google-app-to-be-published/index.md

 5. All the domains you use for your tool have to be verified in the Google Search Console.

-I know it seems like a lot, but just take it step by step and you’ll eventually have everything you need in no time.
+I know it seems like a lot, but just take it step by step and you'll eventually have everything you need in no time.

 ## The publishing process

-1. Go to [https://console\.cloud\.google\.com/apis/credentials/consent](https://console.cloud.google.com/apis/credentials/consent), which should take you to your project’s OAuth page.
-If you have multiple projects, make sure you’re in the right one by clicking it at the top.
+1. Go to [https://console\.cloud\.google\.com/apis/credentials/consent](https://console.cloud.google.com/apis/credentials/consent), which should take you to your project's OAuth page.
+If you have multiple projects, make sure you're in the right one by clicking it at the top.

 ![OAuth screen](./oauth-screen.png)